agunter7/Space_Invaders_Arcade_Emulator/README.md

 5) Extract the contents of the zip folder.
 6) Copy all contents from the extraction to your "Git\mingw64\" folder inside your Git for Windows folder path (NOT the mingw-w64 install performed at step 2)
 7) In step 6, do not overwrite/replace any existing files
+8) Download the SDL2 Dev Library folder to the path "C:\Program Files\mingw_dev_lib\SDL2-2.0.12" (or any folder of your choosing if you edit the makefile)

 # Usage
 8080 Emulator - Use run.sh